Reconfiguration on nowhere dense graph classes: Distance-r dominating set reconfiguration

 \subsection{Polynomial kernel}

-The kernelization for the reconfiguration of distance-$r$ domination strongly depends on the following notion of a domination core which was (in different variants) also used in the earlier kernelization results for distance-$r$ dominating sets~\cite{DawarK09,drange2016kernelization,eickmeyer2016neighborhood}.
+The kernelization for \textsc{Distance-$r$ Dominating Set Reconfiguration} strongly depends on the following notion of a domination core which was (in different variants) also used in the earlier kernelization results for distance-$r$ dominating sets~\cite{DawarK09,drange2016kernelization,eickmeyer2016neighborhood}.